 This year has continued to be challenging for the Law Centre particularly in combatting hybrid work delivery in response to the post pandemic and its aftermath impacting rising costs, huge rent and council arrears.
 The Trustees were able to find innovative ways of increasing the Centre's human resource capacity through working with and recruiting qualified lawyers and some professionals willing to work on a pro bono basis when necessary to continue to provide housing, immigration, employment and debt support for the area.
-Although, the existing and new volunteers of the Centre continue to be an invaluable source to the work of the Centre to date and the Trustees remain grateful for their support, it is to be noted that there were no volunteers for this reporting period due to risks associated with and in keeping with the government's pandemic guidelines.
+Although, the existing and new volunteers of the Centre continue to be an invaluable source to the work of the Centre to date and the Trustees remain grateful for their support, it is to be noted that there were 6 volunteers for this reporting period.